dojot/docs/source/user_guide.rst

 ==========

 This document provides information on how to use dojot from a device developer or application developer point of view.
-For documentation regarding the operation of the platform itself, please refer to the :doc:`ops_guide`.

 .. contents:: Table of Contents
   :local: